nikbearbrown/american-government-with-llms/chapters/03-the-constitution-and-its-origins.md

 The men who wrote the American Constitution believed — and wrote down, in a document we still teach — that all men are created equal and possess inalienable rights.
 Several of them also owned other human beings.
 Some of them wrote provisions into the Constitution specifically to protect the institution that made owning human beings legal.

 This is not a paradox that resolves easily.
-I want you to hold it alongside everything else in this chapter, because it is not a footnote.
+Hold it alongside everything else in this chapter, because it is not a footnote.
 It is the central tension in the American founding, and it has never fully dissolved.

-But to understand how the Constitution came to exist at all, you have to start earlier, with a government that was failing in a very specific and instructive way.
+But to understand how the Constitution came to exist at all, you have to start earlier — with a government that was failing in a very specific and instructive way.

 ---